landro/TesTcl/index.md

     jtcl test_jtcl_irule.tcl

 You should get a success message.
+If you get a message saying *syntax error in expression ""aa" starts_with "a"": variable references require preceding $*, jtcl-irule is not on the classpath **before** the standard jtcl-<version>.jar.
+Please review instructions above.

 ##### Add the testcl library to your library path
 Download latest [TesTcl distribution](https://github.com/landro/TesTcl/releases) from github containing all the files (including examples) found in the project.